JenM25/samoyed-dogs/README.md

  - [x] Social interaction

 > Grooming the thick fur of samoyeds can be a hefty job because of how often they shed.
 It's important for samoyed dog owners to **keep up with brushing their dog's hair daily** using a brush and combs for any tangles.
 Due to this, it's not uncommon for owners to find a lot of white fur covering their house furniture.
 >> Samoyed fur is known to be similar to a wool.
-If you have any hair allergies, a samoyed dog may not be ideal to have around your house.
+If you have any hair allergies, a samoyed dog **may not be ideal to have around your house.**

 * * *

-## 3.)
++ Hopefully now you learned more about samoyed dogs!